HomeACcessoryKid/ESP8266-HomeKit-Demo/README.md

 # About the code

-The code provides an example of how to create a basic accessory with a dimmable light and an on/off led (GPIO2).
+The Demo code provides an example of how to create a basic accessory with a dimmable light and an on/off led (GPIO2).
 It uses the [ESP8266-HomeKit](https://github.com/HomeACcessoryKid/ESP8266-HomeKit) API to create your HomeKit device without descending to the lower levels of the HAP protocol.

 ## Timings